Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The typical Salesforce health check runs a security review, counts unused fields, and generates a report showing green checkmarks.
 That approach misses the architectural debt that actually breaks platforms at scale.

 Technical debt isn’t about code quality in isolation.
 It’s about the compounding cost of past decisions that constrain future capability.
-A Process Builder with 50 criteria isn’t just “deprecated technology” — it’s a migration blocker that will force you to rewrite business logic during your next major release.
-A custom integration built on SOAP APIs isn’t just “old” — it’s a single point of failure that can’t scale past 10,000 daily transactions.
+A Process Builder with 50 criteria?
+That’s a migration blocker that will force you to rewrite business logic during your next major release.
+A custom integration built on SOAP APIs?
+That’s a single point of failure that can’t scale past 10,000 daily transactions.

 In practice, the debt that matters falls into four categories: architectural constraints (patterns that limit scale or integration), deprecated technology (features Salesforce will stop supporting), process fragility (automations that break under edge cases), and data integrity gaps (inconsistencies that corrupt downstream systems).
 Standard audits check for the second category.
 Enterprise risk lives in the other three.